Develop

 Bounded 2D meshes must be planar (no depth), oriented along the YZ plane with the normal of the plane facing the -X-axis, and centered at the origin.

 Scene sample’s Wall mesh from a perspective projection.
-Note that the planar face’s normal points towards -X.
+The planar face’s normal points towards -X.

 Scene sample’s Wall mesh from a back orthographic projection.
-Note the mesh’s origin is at the center of the plane’s face.
+The mesh’s origin is at the center of the plane’s face.

 Bounded 3D Meshes